Revised April 2009

 Cooperative Collection Development

-JMU Special Collections participates in the Virginia Heritage Project, a database of finding aids in participating manuscript and archival repositories statewide.
-Special Collections welcomes collaborative or cooperative collecting and/or discovery initiatives.
+JMU Special Collections participates in Archival Resources of the Virginias (ARVAS) is a consolidated database of finding aids that provides information about the vast array of manuscript collections and archival materials housed in Virginia and West Virginia Special Collections welcomes collaborative or cooperative collecting and/or discovery initiatives.

-Source(s) of Authority: Director, Scholarly Resources & Discovery/Head, Special Collections
+Source(s) of Authority: Director, Digital Projects and Distinctive Collections / Head, Special Collections